 Fifth Third Increases Two Ohio 529 CD Rates

 Since 2005, Ohio’s 529 Plan, CollegeAdvantage, and Fifth Third Bank have helped families save for their children’s future higher education.
-With the 529 Certificate of Deposits (CDs) offered through Fifth Third, more conservative investors and families whose children may be close to using their accounts for education after high school can enjoy the security of these FDIC-insured options as well as the tax advantages of saving in Ohio’s 529 Plan.
+With the 529 saving accounts and 529 Certificate of Deposits (CDs) offered through Fifth Third, more conservative investors and families whose children will start their higher education soon can enjoy the security of these FDIC-insured options as well as the tax advantages of placing their college savings in Ohio’s 529 Plan.

 The rates for the Fifth Third 529 Certificates of Deposit (CD) are: